Last updated on 18/07/24

 Any document issued outside Spain in a language other than Spanish must be either legalised or apostilled (and translated).

 The Legalisation Office is the UK institution dealing with Apostilles for UK-issued documents.
-Simply gather all documents you need (e.g. Scottish marriage certificate, Scottish birth certificate, proof of address, UK passport), visit the Legalisation Office website and follow the steps.
+Simply gather all the documents you need (e.g. Scottish marriage certificate, Scottish birth certificate, proof of address, UK passport), visit the Legalisation Office website and follow the steps.

 4. Arrange sworn translations